Milton Mouse: History

 Paul Terry and Amadee J. Van Beuren established Fables Pictures in 1920, and began producing Aesop's Fables cartoons in 1921.

 Terry has been credited with being the first animator to use mouse characters, in the July 26, 1921 film Mice in Council, which told the story of mice tying a bell to a cat's neck.
 The next film, July 31's Country Mouse and City Mouse, established that Terry's mouse characters wore gloves and boots.

 The character of "Milton Mouse" has been credited to Terry employee William Ferguson in 1921.
 The September 27, 1922 cartoon The Fable of the Romantic Mouse was the first to establish a female mouse character, who in this picture was called Lizzie.

 Later films called Milton's girlfriend Rita or Mary.

 Milton Mouse and his girlfriend appeared in dozens of cartoons made under the supervision of Paul Terry.
-At first, Milton was a mischievous character trying to find treasure or steal food, in appearances including The Fable of the Fortune Hunters (Nov 1922), The Fable of Cheating the Cheaters (Dec 1922) and The Pearl Divers (July 1923).
-Later, Milton played the hero, rescuing Rita from villainous cats and other threatening animals, in films including Sink or Swim (Jan 1927), The Big Tent (Sept 1927), Saved By a Keyhole (Nov 1927), Our Little Nell (July 1928), A Lad and His Lamp (March 1929) and The Enchanted Flute (July 1929).
+At first, Milton was a mischievous character trying to find treasure or steal food, in appearances including The Fortune Hunters, Cheating the Cheaters, and The Pearl Divers.
+Later, Milton played the hero, rescuing Rita from villainous cats and other threatening animals, in films including Sink or Swim, The Big Tent, Saved by a Keyhole, Our Little Nell, A Lad and His Lamp, and The Enchanted Flute.

 Terry directed most of the Fables Pictures films until 1929, when he was fired by Van Beuren over disputes related to disagreements about sound synchronization and financial profits.
 Terry formed his own studio, Terry-Toons, and animator John Foster took Terry's place.